Minerva Teichert: Lost work

 In the aftermath of the 17 December 2010 Provo Tabernacle fire, the fate of the 1934 Teichert painting Restoration of the Melchizedek Priesthood, which had been inside the tabernacle, remained unknown until 22 December.
 Due to the significance of the painting, the Provo fire marshal permitted members of the fire task force to enter the east end of the ruined building despite dangerous conditions.
-In the late afternoon, searchers located the remnants of the painting, which was almost completely destroyed by the fire, and were able to identify it primarily due to the melted Plexiglass of its protective cover.
-The remnants of the painting were photographed and diagrammed before being turned over to BYU Risk Management officials for transportation to the property owners for preservation.
+In the late afternoon, searchers located the remnants of the painting.
+The material was photographed and diagrammed before being turned over to BYU Risk Management officials for transportation to the property owners for preservation.
 Fire crews stated that, had they been aware of the significance of the painting, they would have made efforts to recover it prior to the collapse of the building's roof.

+The painting was almost completely destroyed by the fire–its remnants were identifiable primarily by the melted Plexiglass of its protective cover.
+A charred, L-shaped fragment approximately 72.5" by 19.5" that had been wrapped around a wooden support near the bottom of the canvas was all that remained of the painting after the fire.
+The fragment was displayed along with 45 original Teichert paintings at an exhibit at the Church History Museum from July 2023-July 2024.

 The painting, valued at $1.5 million (10% of the building's total estimated loss in the fire), was self-insured by the church.
 The loss resulted in a project to catalog all original artworks in the church's buildings throughout the United States and Canada, an effort which tallied ten Teichert paintings in need of restoration or preservation.

-Conservation and ownership disputes
+Some other Teichert work was painted over by the artist herself.
+For example, an unnamed painting depicting seagulls saving Mormon pioneers from a plague of crickets was shown in the Salt Lake Tribune in 1931.
+No other image of the work was known until the 2021 conservation efforts to the Teichert painting Saved by Seagulls.
+During conservation, infrared photography of the canvas revealed the remnants of the earlier gull painting, which included an elderly man in a central position rather than the young woman featured in the later version.